Grow Your Accounting Business Online With WordPress

 - Income Tax Variation Forms

-Providing unique online tools, gadgets and applications for businesses (or links to these tools) can help increase visitor engagement and add value to your target audience.
-Calculators, such as loan and tax calculators, are useful tools you can add to accounting websites.
-Other applications could include time cards, or retirement and interest calculators.
+Providing useful online tools, gadgets and applications for businesses (or links to these tools) can help increase visitor engagement and significantly add value to your target audience.
+Calculators, such as loan and tax calculators, are useful tools for accounting websites.
+Others could include time cards, and retirement and interest calculators.

-In the next section of this guide, we look at a several online tools you can use in your site using WordPress plugins and themes that can improve your search engine optimization, increase user engagement and generate more traffic to your business.
+In part two, we will look at a several WordPress plugins and themes you can use in your accounting website that improve your seo, increase user engagement and drive more traffic to your business.

-This is the end of section one of this comprehensive guide on ways to improve your accounting business online.
+This is the end of part 1 of this guide on ways to build your accounting business presence online.